Free delivery on orders over £100

 • ZO Oil Control Pads — get the benefits of both AHAs and BHAs with these easy-to-use pre-soaked pads.
 Ideal for targeting excess oil, acne and breakouts.

-• ZO Exfoliating Cleanser — add BHAs to your routine with this cleanser to exfoliate your way to clearer, younger and brighter complexion.
+• ZO Exfoliating Cleanser — add BHAs to your routine with this cleanser to exfoliate your way to a clearer, younger and brighter complexion.

 • ZO Skin Health Exfoliation Accelerator — using two types of AHAs (glycolic and lactic acid), this serum is great to brighten the complexion, targeting everything from ageing to dark spots.